-- What part of our body is better to use to hit
+- What parts of our body is better to use to hit our opponents

-Seeing the “nude” skeleton of a man help us to better understand the body structure of our opponents to obtain the maximum results (both in terms of attack, both in defense).
+Seeing the “nude” skeleton of a man help us to better understand the body structure of our opponents and to obtain the maximum results in terms of precise: